kube-rs/website/docs/controllers/optimization.md

 #### 1. Changing Associated Streams
 > When watching an **associated** stream (via [[relations]]) that is only used for mapping and not stored.

-In this case a lot of extra data go on the wire without a need for it. `Controller::owns_stream` should use `metadata_watcher` in general, and `Controller::watches_stream` can also do this if its lookup is based on metadata properties.
-See [[streams#inputs]].
+If you are using normal watchers for these, then there is potentially a lot of unused data go on the wire. `Controller::owns_stream` should use `metadata_watcher` in general (ownerReference lookup only needs metadata), and `Controller::watches_stream` can also do this if its lookup is based on metadata properties.
+See [[streams#input-streams]].

 #### 2. Changing Primary Streams
 > When only metadata properties are acted on (e.g. you have a controller that only acts on labels/annotations or similar).